Sealant Docs

 This allows clear status reporting and reproducible audit trails.

-Current constraints (important)
+Current constraints

-• apps/docs/contents/packages/registry-integration.md
+• apps/docs/contents/packages/sandboxes.md

-• apps/docs/contents/packages/runtime-adapters-api.md
+• apps/docs/contents/packages/rabbitmq.md

-• apps/docs/contents/packages/workspace-build-queue.md
+• apps/docs/contents/packages/validators.md

 • apps/docs/contents/packages/db.md